shajidul5/SeniorDesign-/final_design/example/Readme.txt

-This is just a written code to visualize and project the idea to the class.
+This is just a visualization of our project, it was made to project the idea to the class.
 The reason I wrote it in JavaScript was because I found it easy.
 The main language of our project would be Java.